CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

     - If appropriate list any consequences of the changes (e.g. is there other code that should be changed in a future PR as a result)
     - Any actions the PRs author(s) should take before merging
 7. Either approve or block (pending changes) the PR
-8. If approved you are done, it is the responsibility of hte author(s) to merge the PR (something in your review might remind them of small they want to make before merging).
+8. If approved you are done, it is the responsibility of the author(s) to merge the PR.
+If not re-review when the changes asked for are finished.

 Here is an example of well constructed PR and review taken from on of the Zooniverse's repositories [https://github.com/zooniverse/front-end-monorepo/pull/2313](https://github.com/zooniverse/front-end-monorepo/pull/2313).

 ## CI (continuous integration)

-If you want to test your code automatically every time new code is added you can set up CI to do this for you every time new code is committed to the repository or a PR is made.
+If you want to test your code automatically every time new code is committed you can set up CI.
 These days this is easy to do on GitHub with GitHub Actions (GHA).
 These are script you can write and place in the `.github/workflows` folder of the repository that contain instructions for creating a VM with you code in it.
 Typically these actions are used to do things like:

-- run all test when new code is pushed to any branch
+- run all tests when new code is pushed to any branch
+- run all tests against several version of python
 - ensure test coverage does not fall below a given amount when new code is pushed
 - check new code follows you chosen style